 To the left (or south), you see a mysterious cove, filled with large, black sands of unusual proportions.
 This place beckons that much more because there is no way down there.
 Not that you could survive for long if you did.
 The ocean prefers covering it completely most of the time.

-A bit further south lay the headlands that house Fogarty Beach State Park and beyond that even Whale Cove.
+A bit further south lie the headlands that house Fogarty Creek State Recreation Site and beyond that even Whale Cove.
 But you can't see any of those, Instead, more rough seas are visible from here at almost any time of the year.
 More splashing against jagged, black shapes.
 More oceanic monsters firing up in the air.

 You'll find Fishing Rock State about two blocks west of Highway 101, the entrance to which is about two miles north of Depoe Bay.